bhyman67/Covid-by-County/README.md

 ### Code

-The code for this project is in [here](https://github.com/bhyman67/Covid-by-County).

-This application has two endpoints, on of which is parameterized:
+This application has two endpoints.
+Both endpoints show the state and county dropdowns.
+The user can select a location and then hit submit to pull up the graph.
+Hitting the submit button in both endpoints will take you to the graph endpoint with a query string specifying the selected location.

-* The root url.
-Shows State and county drop downs along with the submit button.
+* The root endpoint shows only the location web form.
   * GET: ``` / ```
-* Graph endpoint accessed by the submit button.
-URL path is defined by what was submited in the dropdowns.
+* The graph endpoint will show both the location web form and the time series chart of the location specified in the query string.
   * GET: ``` /graph/ ```
-  * This endpoint **requires** a query string with two parameters:
+  * **Requires** a query string with two parameters:
     * State
     * County
-  * The data pull from the repo happens everytime this endpoint gets requested.
-Not ideal :(
+  * The data pull from the CSSEGISandData COVID-19 repo happens every time this endpoint gets requested.
+Not ideal...

 There's only one function:

 * pull_data()
-  * makes a web request (GET) to the CSSEGISandData COVID-19 repo and uses pandas read_csv funct to read in time_series_covid19_confirmed_US.csv.
+  * makes a web request (GET) to the CSSEGISandData COVID-19 repo and uses the pandas read_csv funct to read in time_series_covid19_confirmed_US.csv.
-  * Some columns also get droped and renamed
+  * Some columns also get dropped and renamed

+<p align="right">Click <a href="https://github.com/bhyman67/Covid-by-County">here</a> to view this project's repository<p>
-<p align="right">Back to <a href="https://bhyman67.github.io/">BHyman Analytics<a><p>
+<p align="right">Go back to <a href="https://bhyman67.github.io/">BHyman Analytics</a><p>